 Okay, I didn’t feel right about not writing another post about Maryland.
 We had such an amazing time there for the entire month of October.
 Our dock neighbors were great, we hosted amazing visitors from back home, and when we stayed a bit too long, had even greater company at anchor.
 Our goal was to get to Annapolis by October to enjoy the United States Sailboat Show which we made with a few days to spare.
-From there, we stuck around Maryland for a few weeks waiting for hurricane season to pass through.
+From there, we stuck around Maryland for a few weeks waiting for hurricane season to pass through and to enjoy the Chesapeake Bay.
 If you’d like to know more about that US Sailboat Show, check out that post here –> Maryland #1.
 If you’re interested in learning about all the sponsored beverages and delicious cocktail recipes, check out that post here –> Sponsored Cocktails.

 We ended up waiting in Annapolis for just over a month.
 This gave us plenty of time to take care of maintenance, entertain incoming friends and family, and in general relax from traveling for a bit.
 Our bodies got used to staying still and in the end caused us a bit of delay in getting back into the swing of things.
 That’s okay though because Annapolis is SUCH AN AMAZING CITY.